 Both Dolce Gusto and Nespresso are owned by the same company – Nestle.

-Nespresso is their premium brand, they’ve in truth gone for a high-value market with Nespresso, including pumping huge amounts of money into advertising, including paying whopping amounts of money for George Clooney to be their brand ambassador!
+Nespresso is their premium brand, they’ve really gone for a high-value market with Nespresso, including investing significant amounts into advertising, such as hiring George Clooney as their brand ambassador!

-Dolce Gusto is a likewise owned by Nestle, but it’s a different brand, marketed in a very different way.
+Dolce Gusto is also owned by Nestle, but it’s a different brand, marketed in a very different way.

 Is George Clooney a Part Owner of Nespresso?

-This is a very common matter, lots of people think my mate George Clooney is a partner or part owner of Nespresso, I’ve even read articles which claim he is.
-The fact is, he has a contract to be their “global brand ambassador”.
+This is a very common question, many people think my mate George Clooney is a partner or part owner of Nespresso, I’ve even read articles which claim he is.
+The truth is, he has a contract to be their “global brand ambassador”.

-I say “my mate”, due to the truth that a few years back, George invited his mates around for dinner, and gave them all a suitcase each.
-They opened the suitcases, to find – Nespresso pods.
-Really kidding ;-), they found one million dollars in cash in each suitcase.
-But George forgot his mate Kev!
+I say “my mate” because a few years back, George invited his friends over for dinner and gave each of them a suitcase.
+When they opened the suitcases, they found—Nespresso pods.
+Just kidding ;-), they found one million dollars in cash in each suitcase.
+But George forgot his friend Kev!

-OK, I’ve never met him, he never slept on my couch back when he was broke, I never loaned him a few quid when he required it – but it was worth a try.
+OK, I’ve never met him, he never crashed on my couch when he was broke, and I never lent him a few quid when he needed it—but it was worth a try.

 Wow, though, what a gesture!
-It’s extremely a actually nice story if you read it, an very close bunch of mates who always helped each other out, and among them realized he had the ability to help them all out massively by giving them all a suitcase, oh and a million dollars too ;-).
+It’s actually a really nice story if you read it, a very close group of friends who always supported each other, and one of them realized he had the means to help them all significantly by giving them each a suitcase, oh and a million dollars too ;-).

-Why do brands pay celebs like this masses of money to promote their brand?
-Due to the truth that it works!
+Why do brands pay celebrities like this massive amounts of money to promote their brand?
+Because it works!

-Why it works, I’m not sure – nevertheless it clearly does, or they wouldn’t do it.
+Why it works, I’m not sure—but it clearly does, or they wouldn’t do it.

-Nespresso aren’t the only coffee brewing tool brand to do this, DeLonghi are now chucking wads of dosh at Brad Pitt to be their George Clooney.
-Watch James Hoffman’s reaction to this, it’s really funny! ;-).
+Nespresso isn’t the only coffee machine brand to do this; DeLonghi is now investing heavily in Brad Pitt to be their George Clooney.
+Watch James Hoffman’s reaction to this; it’s very funny! ;-).

-What’s likewise funny about this video is James Hoffmann putting his title as “Coffee Expert” in quote marks as if he’s not in fact a coffee expert ;-).
+What’s amusing about this video is James Hoffmann labeling himself as a “Coffee Expert” in quotation marks, as if he’s not truly an expert ;-).

 Are pod coffee machines any good?

-Instant coffee has been crafted months (or even years in some cases) previously, into a thick sludge, then freeze-dried, and smashed up into the granules you’ll find in a jar on the supermarket shelves.
+Instant coffee is brewed months (or even years) in advance, reduced to a thick sludge, freeze-dried, and then broken into granules found in jars on supermarket shelves.

-Instant coffee is usually likewise crafted with the really cheapest coffee beans, and roasted in huge volume – usually roasted quite dark in order to get rid of taste imperfections that can be present with such cheap coffee beans, and to ensure batch consistency (one cup of charcoal will taste just like the next).
+Instant coffee typically uses the cheapest beans, roasted in large volumes, often quite dark, to mask taste imperfections and ensure consistency (one cup of charcoal will taste just like the next). (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale)

-The majority of coffee pods contain ground coffee beans, and the pod machines brew them fresh, so you’re downing freshly brewed coffee.
-Not only that, but usually you’re also downing much higher quality coffee than you would be with instant.
+Most coffee pods contain ground coffee beans, and the pod machines brew them fresh, so you’re enjoying freshly brewed coffee. (freshly roasted within the 2–4 week window recommended by the Specialty Coffee Association) Additionally, you’re usually drinking much higher quality coffee than you would with instant.

-It is worth adding, however, that you’re also – usually – paying a LOT more for the coffee via pods than with instant.
+It’s important to note, however, that you’re also generally paying significantly more for coffee via pods compared to instant.

-For more options for freshly brewing coffee form home, see:
+For more options for freshly brewing coffee at home, see: (freshly roasted within the 2–4 week window recommended by the Specialty Coffee Association)

 Best Bean To Cup Coffee Machines